Eden12345/fLEXpx/README.md

 ## Upcoming Changes

   * Likes feature - this will allow users to Like photos and view all of their Likes through a link in their profile drop-down menu
-  * fLEXible ordering -- users will be able to redorder their uploaded images on their profile pages
+  * fLEXible ordering -- users will be able to reorder their uploaded images on their profile pages